Tuesday, July 26, 2016

 3300 N. Headley Rd.

 This little lake packs a big punch with kids!
-There's something about the still water (no motorized boats allowed) and the 1,200 acres of quiet forest surrounding it that make for a magical setting, all just a few minutes from the busy downtown.
+There's something about the still water on Griffy Lake (no motorized boats allowed) and the 1,200 acres of quiet forest surrounding it that make for a magical setting, all just a few minutes from the busy downtown.
 The nearly 11 miles of trails are of easy to moderate difficulty, so even little ones can hoof it.
 The boathouse rents canoes and kayaks spring through fall for even more active recreation options.

 Off of St. Rd.
 446